Input Reduction Enhanced LLM-based Program Repair: Experiments Results

 \subsection{RQ2: Effectiveness of \tool}

-\textbf{[Objective]:} We determine whether steering the repair model with the counter‑example reduced by \tool improves the accuracy of generating a correct patch compared with (i) no failure-inducing input and (ii) the full failure-inducing input.
+\textbf{[Objective]:} We determine whether steering the repair model with the counter-example reduced by \tool improves the accuracy of generating a correct patch compared with (i) no failure-inducing input and (ii) the full failure-inducing input.

-\textbf{[Experimental Design]:} For every one of the 4 selected LLMs in Table~\ref{tab:models} (Qwen2.5‑Coder‑7B‑instruct, GLM4‑9B‑chat, Qwen‑Plus, DeepSeek‑V3), we test three prompting modes: Baseline (no test), Origin Test(full failure-inducing test), and Reduced Test.
-All other hyperparameters are fixed (temperature 0.8, $k \in {1,5,10}$, 10 candidate patches per bug), as shown in Table~\ref{hyper-parameters}.
+\textbf{[Experimental Design]:} We evaluate whether Reduced Test outperforms both Baseline and Origin Test across pass@\textit{k} for multiple LLMs on \dataset\ (C++), and whether this advantage holds on \datasetpy\ (Python) under the same settings.
+For every one of the 4 selected LLMs (Qwen2.5-Coder-7B-instruct, GLM-4-9B-chat, Qwen2.5-Plus, DeepSeek-V3), we test three prompting modes: Baseline (no test), Origin Test(full failure-inducing test), and Reduced Test.
+All other hyperparameters are fixed (temperature 0.8, $k \in \{1,5,10\}$, 10 candidate patches per bug), as shown in Table~\ref{tab:hyperparams}.
 Results are grouped by task difficulty.
+We also evaluate an end-to-end ddmin-only baseline that uses the reduced input when ddmin succeeds and otherwise falls back to the original failing test, with all other settings unchanged.
+In addition, for cross-language validation, we evaluate Qwen2.5-Plus on \datasetpy under the same protocol; the reducer succeeds on 18 of 20 Python cases (90\%).